bluefroguk1/empire-dump/content/Wiki/Magic Items/Witchwood Wand.md

 * Effect: You gain one additional point of personal mana.
 * [[Materials]]: Crafting a [[Witchwood Wand]] requires seven measures of [[Iridescent gloaming|iridescent gloaming]].
 It takes one month to make one of these items.
 [[The Mountebank|The mountebank]] eyed the wand suspiciously, bending it first one way, then the other, and handed it back to the artisan in the feathered hat.
 “It’s a bit... bendy for a wand, isn’t it?” she said with a sniff.
 “Don’t know what you’re talking about, mein frau.
-That’s a Witchwood Wand.
+That’s a [[Witchwood Wand]].
 It’s witchwood.
 It’s not bendy, it’s pliable.”
 “I’m not looking for pliable, I’m looking for reliable.”
 “Hey, you’re a poet and-”
 “Shut up," the [[Mountebank|mountebank]] said testily, "I’m not here to banter; I’m here because Henrietta said you were the woman to talk to about wands.”